-Normally, a specific group of cells in the right upper heart chamber gives the signal
+Normally, a specific group of cells in the right upper heart chamber (atrium) gives

-to start your heartbeat.
-These cells are referred to as the sinoatrial (SA) node.
+the signal to start your heartbeat.
+These cells are referred to as the sinoatrial

+(SA) node.
 The signal quickly travels down the heart’s conducting system.
-From the right atria,
+From the

-it travels to the upper-left filling chamber of the heart (left atrium) and from there,
+right atria, it travels to the upper-left filling chamber of the heart (left atrium)

-it passes through another node of tissues call the AV node, to reach the left and
+and from there, it passes through another node of tissues called the AV node, to reach

-right ventricle, the two lower pumping chambers of the heart.
-As it travels, the signal
+the left and right ventricle, the two lower pumping chambers of the heart.
+As it travels,

-to move blood into the ventricles, and the ventricles contract to move blood out to
+each heartbeat to move blood into the ventricles, and the ventricles contract to move

 During AFib, the heart receives electrical signals that come from outside the SA node